grooveLog/data/README.md

 | `goal_id` | INT  | key to `goals` table |

 # 0.6.0 Feeds/Dashboard
-This won't include any new tables, but will require websockets to produce a dynamic feed of Feeds for the front-end to consume.
+* This won't include any new tables, but will require websockets to produce a dynamic feed of Feeds for the front-end to consume.
 * Things included would be initial sign-up datetime, questionnaire completion, visions/goals/grooves added and this info would come from the various tables.
 * So to get the historical feed there would be a query from multiple tables which would be pre-loaded to the front end, any new feeds would come in via websockets

 # 0.7.0 Record Grooves

+## grooves_log
 The ability to record the grooves achieved on a per day basis

 | Name | Data Type | Description |